 Getting to Ciovo Island from Trogir Town

-Once getting to Trogir, you can easily reach Ciovo island and its beautiful beaches.
+You can easily reach Ciovo island and its beautiful beaches once you get to Trogir.
 There is no ferry connections to island but during the high season there are regular every 30 minutes boat links Okrug Gornji.
 One-way ticket costs about 10 kuna.

 The boats stop at the Marina in Okrug, which is between the main beach and the center of town.
 In the main season you also have fairly frequent boats to Slatine from the seaside promenade.
 Check Ciovo map to get more info!